w3labkr/nextjs-supabase-dashboard/README.md

 npm install next-intl rtl-detect
 ```

+Getting started

+- `next.config.js`: Set up the plugin which creates an alias to import your i18n configuration into Server Components.
+- `i18n.js`: Creates a configuration once per request.
+- `middleware.js`: The middleware matches a locale for the request and handles redirects and rewrites accordingly.
+- `next-intl.config.js`
+- `navigation.js`

 ## Schema Validation

 React Hooks for form state management and validation (Web + React Native).